Alvearie/imaging-ingestion/docs/dimse-ingestion-service/overview.md

   applicationEntityTitle: "DICOM-INGEST"
   # The NATS service address
   natsUrl: 0a0527d6.nip.io:443
+  # The root name of NATS subject where the proxy is subscribing and publishing messages
+  natsSubjectRoot: DIMSE
   # Enable TLS for NATS
   natsSecure: true
-  # The ServiceAccount token that will be used to manage access to this NATS service
+  # The JWT for the NATS account that will be used to access the NATS subject
-  # Future:  Not yet implemented
-  #natsTokenSecret: nats-dicom-ingest-token-lhllv
+  natsTokenSecret: nats-dicom-ingest-token-lhllv
 ```